mmguinness/Bank_tech_test/README.md

 * Updated domain model:
 ![Diagram](images/Domain_model_03.png)

 * The Account class is doing a lot of things.
-Next I will inveestigate how I could pull out the transcations(credit and debit funcitonality) as a separate class.
+I may need to pull out the transcations(credit and debit funcitonality) as a separate class.
+First, I will finish the challenge requirements, by focusing on the printed statement, and then I will look at refactoring classes.